Skip to main content

 React (Vite / SPA)

-npm install @clerk/clerk-react
+npm install @clerk/react

 Wrap your app with ClerkProvider using the publishable key (no secret key needed for SPAs):